 On Wednesday afternoons we meet in the cente of Kingston at the Richard Mayo Centre at the United Reformed Church in Eden Street (KT1 1HZ).
 The Centre offers a range of facilities for community activities.
 We play upsatirs in Room 21 but there is level access to the building and a lift to the first floor.
 There is a cafeteria open for refreshments until 2.00pm.

-On Mondays our 'gentle' group plays at the riverside pub, the Boaters Inn, in Canbury Gardens on the north side of Kingston.
+On Mondays our 'gentle' group plays at a pub, the Willoughby Arms on the north side of Kingston.
 They set aside a group of suitable tables for us.
-The pub is within walking distance of Kingston town centre or close to the 65 bus route.
-Inexpensive metered parking is available in the Lower Ham Road.
+The pub is within walking distance of Kingston town centre or close to the 65 or 371 bus routes.
+Inexpensive metered parking is available in the local streets.

 See the Information page - link opposite - for more details of the venues.

-We now play 'at the Boaters Inn in Canbury Gardens on Monday afternoons.
+We now play at the Willoughby Arms on Monday afternoons, see details above.
 We use an area of the pub with suitable tables.
-For your refreshments please support the pub bar, or why not consider a riverside pub lunch before the bridge begins.
+For your refreshments please support the pub bar, or why not consider a pizza, pork pie or ploughman's lunch before the bridge begins.
 A condition of our use is that it is not permitted to consume food or drink brought from outside the pub.

 Our Monday game takes the form of a supervised gentle tournament and is aimed at those wanting to improve and polish their game.
 You should know a little of the basics to join the game; absolute beginners are recommended to Ned Paul's beginner lessons including his highly successful "Learn Bridge In A Weekend" - see dates opposite (or visit the Tuesday afternoon sessions, which are suitable for beginners, at our sister club New Chiswick BC).
 But if you do know the basics please don't be shy in coming along - support and advice from an experienced tutor will be available throughout.